 Use your hands to gather it into a ball.

 Flatten it into a disk, wrap tightly will cling wrap and put in the fridge for at least an hour and a half but up to two days.

 Preheat the oven to 400 degrees.

-In a small bowl, whisk your final egg and keep a pastry brush handy.
-Brush the entire inside of the dough with egg.
+In a small bowl, whisk your final egg and using a pastry brush, brush the entire inside of the dough with egg

 Brush the top parts of the dough with egg and then sprinkle liberally with sugar.